According to Wikipedia,

 University of Manitoba is known for it's academic work in the following disciplines:

-University of Manitoba's most influential alumni faculty include professors and professionals in the fields of Social Work, Nursing, and Medical.
+University of Manitoba's most influential alumni include professors and professionals in the fields of Social Work, Nursing, and Medical.
 Here are some of University of Manitoba's most famous alumni: